What Is Tendonitis?

 Click here to learn more about:

 Forearm tendonitis injuries are common injuries and are easily treated with the leg/arm T•Shellz Wrap®.
 In such cases pain, swelling and inflammation will be felt in the forearm, usually when holding heavy objects or even just from typing on a keyboard (overuse injury).
-In all cases, the Arm / Leg Cold Compress or Ice Pack will reduce pain, swelling and inflammation while treatment with the Arm/Leg T•Shellz Wrap® will help mend the damage and increase Blood Flow to the injury, resulting in a faster healing time.
+In all cases, the Arm / Leg Cold Compress or Ice Pack will reduce pain, swelling and inflammation while treatment with the Arm/Leg T•Shellz Wrap® will increase Blood Flow in the treatment area while also temporarily increasing flexiblity in the same area.
+Increased flexibility helps minimize risk of further damage, while enhance blood flow provides your body with an increase capability to heal itself, as blood flow is what damage tissue needs to recover.

 The best part about the Leg/Arm wraps are their universality.
 They can be used pretty much anywhere on the arms or leg - wherever there the pain may be.